 What is Mirena?

-The Mirena intrauterine device (IUD) contains levonorgestrel, a female hormone that can cause changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
-Mirena is a plastic device that is placed in the uterus where it slowly releases the hormone to prevent pregnancy up to 5 years.
+The Mirena intrauterine device (IUD) contains levonorgestrel, a female hormone that can cause changes in your cervix and uterus.
+Mirena is a T-shaped plastic intrauterine device that is placed in the uterus where it slowly releases the hormone.

 Mirena should not be used as emergency birth control.

-You should not use a Mirena IUD if you have abnormal vaginal bleeding, a pelvic infection, certain other problems with your uterus or cervix, or if you have breast or uterine cancer, liver disease or liver tumor, or a weak immune system.
+You should not use Mirena if you have abnormal vaginal bleeding, a pelvic infection, certain other problems with your uterus or cervix, or if you have breast or uterine cancer, liver disease or liver tumor, or a weak immune system.